etkecc/buscarron/sub/ext/etkecc/testdata/turnkey_full_a.questions.md

 We see that you have something on your base domain.
 In that case, you should add the following HTTPS redirects (HTTP 301):
 * https://higenjitsuteki.etke.host/.well-known/matrix/server -> https://matrix.higenjitsuteki.etke.host/.well-known/matrix/server
 * https://higenjitsuteki.etke.host/.well-known/matrix/client -> https://matrix.higenjitsuteki.etke.host/.well-known/matrix/client
+Click [here](https://etke.cc/help/faq#why-do-i-need-well-known-redirects-on-the-base-domain) to learn more about why these redirects are necessary and what the connection between the base domain (higenjitsuteki.etke.host) and the Matrix domain (matrix.higenjitsuteki.etke.host) is.

 Reminder bot: What's your timezone (IANA)?
 Like America/Chicago, Asia/Seoul, or Europe/Berlin